Jacobian varieties with many elliptic curves: Some preliminaries

-In general, to describe these simple factors of an abelian variety seems to be a very difficult problem.
-When the abelian variety $A$ admits a non-trivial group $G$ of automorphisms, then there is a method to compute factors (non-necessarilly simple ones) by using the rational representations of $G$ (the isotipical decomposition) \cite{CR, LR, Anita}.
+An abelian variety is called {\it simple} if it is not isogenous to a product of at least two abelian varieties of smaller dimensions.
+Poincar\'e irreducibility theorem asserts that for every abelian variety $A$ there exist simple polarized abelian varieties $A_{1}, \ldots, A_{s}$ and positive integers $n_{1},\ldots,n_{s}$ such that $A\cong_{isog.}A_{1}^{n_{1}} \times \cdots A_{s}^{n_{s}}$.
+Moreover, the factors $A_{j}$ and the integers $n_{j}$ are unique up to isogeny and permutation of the factors.
+In general, to describe these simple factors seems to be a very difficult problem.
+When the abelian variety $A$ admits a non-trivial group $G$ of automorphisms, then there is a method to compute factors (non-necessarilly simple ones) by using the rational representations of $G$ (the group algebra decomposition) \cite{CR, LR, Anita}.
+In the particular case that $A=JR$, for $R$ a closed Riemann surface, the following decomposition, in terms of automorphisms of $R$, is due to Kani and Rosen.